Bermuda International Invitational Raceweek 2014 - May 3rd – May 9, 2014 - Royal Bermuda Yacht Club

 The Etchells fleet entered day 2 of their 4-day regatta and the top three spots are still quite close.
 After today's 3 races, John Hele's Renegade has pulled out in front and currently stands on 10 points.
 Renegade came out of the start all guns blazing today and had three bullets.
 Only 3 points behind, on 13 points is perennial BIIRW favourite, Tim Patton in Thrash.
 GBR's Jason Owen has dropped to third place in Pippa but stands close to the top spot on 16 points.
 Martin Vezina, sailing in Raven , sailed a man short today, when one of his

-Bermuda International Invitational Race Week starts on April 27th with registration and will continue until the evening of May 3rd with prize giving.
-For the IOD’s racing will consist of 13 races in the Great Sound.
-This year there will be 13 participants, 11 from overseas and 2 from Bermuda.
-Geographically, the participants are from the United States, Great Britain, Norway, Sweden and Bermuda.
+Bermuda International Invitational Race Week starts on May 3rd with registration and will continue until the evening of May 9th with prize giving.
+For the IODs racing will consist of 14 races in the Great Sound.
+This year we have 13 participants, 11 from overseas and 2 from Bermuda.
+Geographically, the participants are from the United States, Canada, Great Britain, Norway, Sweden and Bermuda.

 The Regatta will be hotly contested as usual, as 3 former IOD Bermuda Race Week champions headline the list of competitors.
 The most recent race week winner is past champion from the Newport Shields fleet Dan Faria who is keen to get another Bermuda Race Week victory.
 Perennial competitor Jan Petter Roed from Norway is back